 Halidrys siliquosa (Linnaeus) Lyngbye

 Description: Thallus 30-130 cm long, tawney to yellow-brown ochre, tough and leathery; attached by a large, discoid holdfast, giving rise to compressed, irregularly alternately branched fronds, with several orders of close branching in the same plane.
-Pod-shaped, segmented air bladders, replacing some lateral branches.
-Reproductive conceptacles forming in swollen conceptacles at the apices of the branches (below).
+Pod-shaped, segmented, air bladders, are produced replacing some lateral branches.
+Reproductive conceptacles forming in swollen conceptacles at the apices of the branches.

 Habitat: Found most commonly in large, mid-intertidal pools, often dominating in the very large, sunny pools, but more often forming occasional stands.
 Occasionally forming extensive forests in the shallow subtidal to about 10 m, generally in current-exposed situations.
 Widespread and common.